-We want to write the history of the Domaine first of all for others: wine lovers, future generations, hoping that the Domaine will now be passed on from generation to generation.
-And this begins with the move towards organic farming: in 3 or 4 years' time, 8 to 9 hectares will be converted to organic around the cellar.
-Since 2013, we have been preparing for this by eliminating all treatments with synthetic products after flowering, by weeding mechanically, and by making natural amendments to boost the biological life of our soils; and in 2020, it is the consecration with the obtaining of this famous sesame: HVE Level 3 Certification.
-But we want this history to be a modern one: a strong link between the city and the countryside, which is reflected in bottle designs for new generations or new ways of consuming rosé.
-And it starts with the march towards organic farming.
+We want to write the history of the Domaine first of all for others: the lovers of our wines, the future generations, hoping that the Domaine will now be passed on from generation to generation.
+And this starts with the march towards HVE (High Environmental Value.
+Since 2013, we have been preparing for this by eliminating all treatments with synthetic products after flowering, by mechanically weeding, by bringing in natural amendments to boost the biological life of our soils; and in 2020, it is the consecration with the obtaining of this famous sesame: HVE Level 3 Certification.
+But we want this history to be part of modernity: a strong link between the city and the countryside, which is reflected in bottle designs for new generations or new ways of drinking rosé.

-We have been making wine in our world since the dawn of time.
-Being a winegrower means participating in this long chain that has been handed down from generation to generation.
-It is also the memory of a remarkable Bordeaux oenologist, Georges Pauli, who introduced me to some very fine wines 25 years ago and who has remained, for me, a model of the link between terroir, great wines and consumers around the world.
-Growing our wines all over the world is also a strong ambition that we want to share.
+Wine has been made in our world since the dawn of time.
+To be a winemaker is to be part of this long chain that has been handed down from generation to generation.
+It is also the memory of a remarkable Bordeaux oenologist, Georges Pauli, who introduced me to some very great wines 25 years ago and who has remained, for me, a model of the link between terroir, great wines and consumers from all over the world.
+To push our wines all over the world is also a strong ambition that we want to share.